illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 You can use any assets you want for the enemies and their projectiles.
 Simple shapes will do as long as each enemy is visually distinct.

+#### Designs to avoid:
+- Combine pursuer and mortar
+- Duplicate pursuer/mortar with a different property (smaller hitbox, higher velocity, etc.)
+- Duplicate pursuer/mortar with a different visual representation (e.g import 3d model from Sketchfab) **without adding more mechanics**
+If you are concerned, feel free to make a CampusWire post of your thoughts

 ### Step 3: Add Player-Enemy collision behaviors
 All three enemy types should display the same behaviors upon colliding with the player character.